-- 4.3.3 This Plan comes into effect on the date it is adopted by both the Town of Drumheller and Wheatland County. - 4.3.4 Amendments shall be adopted by both Councils using the procedures outlined in the Municipal Government Act (MGA).
-No amendment shall come into force until such time as both municipalities adopt the amending bylaw. - 4.3.5 Proposed amendments to this Plan by parties other than the Town of Drumheller or Wheatland County shall be accompanied by the following: - a) an application for amendment submitted to the Town of Drumheller along with the applicable municipal fee for processing amendments to a statutory document; and - b) an application for amendment submitted to Wheatland County along with the applicable municipal fee for processing amendments to a statutory document. - 4.3.6 The Plan shall only be repealed if mutually agreed upon by both municipalities and under the condition the Plan will be replaced with a new IDP that will be adopted by both municipalities at the time of the repeal. - 4.3.7 In the case where only one municipality wishes to repeal the Plan, sixty (60) days notice shall be given to the other municipality stating the intent and reasons for repealing the Plan.
-Both Councils shall pass the bylaw repealing the Plan and adopting a new IDP for the repeal to take effect. - 4.3.8 Should only one municipality wish to repeal the Plan, the dispute resolution process in Section 5.0 shall be initiated.
+- 4.3.3 This Plan comes into effect on the date it is adopted by both Kneehill County and Wheatland County. - 4.3.4 Amendments shall be adopted by both Councils using the procedures outlined in the Municipal Government Act (MGA).
+No amendment shall come into force until such time as both municipalities adopt the amending bylaw. - 4.3.5 Proposed amendments to this Plan by parties other than Kneehill County or Wheatland County shall be accompanied by the following: - a) an application for amendment submitted to Kneehill County along with the applicable municipal fee as noted in the municipal Master Rates Bylaw for processing amendments to a statutory document; and - b) an application for amendment submitted to Wheatland County along with the applicable municipal fee for processing amendments to a statutory document. - 4.3.6 The Plan shall only be repealed if mutually agreed upon by both municipalities and under the condition the Plan will be replaced with a new IDP that will be adopted by both municipalities at the time of the repeal.

-- 4.3.9 Administrative staff should review the policies of the Plan annually and discuss land use matters, issues and concerns on an on-going basis.
-Administrative staff may make recommendations to their respective Councils for amendment to the Plan to ensure the policies remain relevant and continue to meet the needs of both municipalities. - 4.3.10 A formal review of the Plan shall occur within five (5) years from the date the IDP is adopted by both municipalities. - 4.3.11 A formal review of the Plan shall occur when the Drumheller Flood Mitigation and Climate Adaptation System Plan is completed.
+- 4.3.7 In the case where only one municipality wishes to repeal the Plan, 60 days notice shall be given to the other municipality stating the intent and reasons for repealing the Plan.
+Both Councils shall pass the bylaw repealing the Plan and adopting a new IDP for the repeal to take effect. - 4.3.8 Should only one municipality wish to repeal the Plan, the dispute resolution process in Section 5.0 shall be initiated. - 4.3.9 Administrative staff should review the policies of the Plan annually and discuss land use matters, issues and concerns on an on-going basis.
+Administrative staff may make recommendations to their respective Councils for amendment to the Plan to ensure the policies remain relevant and continue to meet the needs of both municipalities. - 4.3.10 A formal review of the Plan shall occur within 10 years from the date the IDP is adopted by both municipalities.